 Research Assistant (RA) positions with full financial support available from Fall 2018 in the area of security and energy-efficient computing.
 Contact Prof. Bhunia if interested.

-Prof. Bhunia co-authors an article on patchable Internet of Things (IoT) in IEEE SPECTRUM, October 2017.
+Alumnus Abhishek Basak and Prof. Bhunia co-author an article on patchable Internet of Things (IoT) in IEEE SPECTRUM, October 2017.

 Prof. Bhunia is selected ACM Distinguished Speaker, September 2017.